 Use outcomes of the national level to inform international advocacy

-NHRIs can choose to use the outcomes of national efforts to secure effective implementation of the Convention and execution of the Court’s judgments as input for international advocacy efforts.
-This can be an important step when outcomes of national level, used to pressure and influence States into compliance, have been unsuccessful or progress remains slow.
-If deemed necessary and helpful, NHRIs can approach an international institution, thereby circumventing the State, intending for an international institution to take up the claims made.
-By utilizing outcomes of national advocacy efforts as input for international advocacy, NHRIs also make optimal use of outcomes of national advocacy efforts.
+NHRIs can choose to use the outcomes of national efforts to secure the effective implementation of the Convention and execution of the Court’s judgments as input for international advocacy efforts.
+This can be an important step when efforts on the national level, used to pressure and influence State authorities into compliance, have been unsuccessful or progress remains slow.
+If deemed necessary and helpful, NHRIs can participate in international proceedings, in a way circumventing non-complying national authorities, to bring their claims to the international level.
+By utilizing outcomes of national advocacy efforts as input for international advocacy, NHRIs can make optimal use of outcomes of national advocacy efforts.

 The Human Rights Defender of Armenia used the outcomes of joint discussion and consultation with NGOs as a basis for a Rule 9(2) Communication, which was submitted in the group of cases of Poghosyan v Armenia.